‘Big Brother 18’: Nicole Franzel Unfollows Corey Brooks On Instagram, It’s Over?

 Corey posted several weeks ago that he scored a modeling contract and had to tighten up his workout regime.
 He hasn’t mentioned or posted pictures with Nicole since December 18 on his Twitter page.

 Nicole’s page hasn’t said anything about Corey in quite some time either.
 On March 5, she unfollowed Corey on all her social media accounts.
-Franzel seems happy and content, enjoying life as the Big Brother 18 winner.
-She recently started painting but promised her followers she won’t make it her job.
+Franzel seems happy sand content, enjoying life as the Big Brother 18 winner.
+She recently started painting but promised her followers she won’t make it her “job.”

 Don't worry I won't quit my day job, wait do I have a day job?! ????#paintingwithatwist